arkq/bluez-alsa/doc/bluealsad.8.rst

 gateway role (a2dp-source, hfp-ag, or hsp-ag) and a sink or target role (a2dp-sink, hfp-hf, hsp-hs).
 The source/gateway role is the audio player (e.g., mobile phone), the sink/target role is the audio renderer (e.g., headphones or speaker).
-The **bluealsa** daemon can perform any combination of profiles and roles, although it is most common to use it either as a source/gateway:
+The **bluealsad** daemon can perform any combination of profiles and roles, although it is most common to use it either as a source/gateway:

 ::

-    bluealsa -p a2dp-source -p hfp-ag -p hsp-ag
+    bluealsad -p a2dp-source -p hfp-ag -p hsp-ag

 or as a sink/target:

 ::

-    bluealsa -p a2dp-sink -p hfp-hf -p hsp-hs
+    bluealsad -p a2dp-sink -p hfp-hf -p hsp-hs

 or with oFono for HFP support,